pytorch/TensorRT/cpp/trtorchc/README.md

       --allow-gpu-fallback              (Only used when targeting DLA
                                         (device-type)) Lets engine run layers on
-                                        GPU if they are not supported on DLA -p[precision],
+                                        GPU if they are not supported on DLA --allow-torch-fallback            Enable layers to run in torch if they are not supported in TensorRT -p[precision],
       --default-op-precision=[precision]
                                         Default operating precision for the